 Rides that Require Special Admission

 Usually, the most exciting, most death-defying, thrilling rides at the fair are not included in special deals like the Dizzy Pass.
-These often require a separate admission fee.
-These rides include Extreme Scream, Vertigo, Zip It, and the bungee launcher Sling Shot.
+These often require a separate admission fee, but if you really want a rush, these are often the best places to look.